Grey Oyster Mushroom

 Other Facts

-The Oyster mushroom has some amazing properties one of which is that it is a carnivorous mushroom which traps and ingests nematode worms to provide it with nitrogen and other useful chemicals.
+The Oyster Mushroom has some amazing properties one of which is that it is a carnivorous mushroom which traps and ingests nematode worms to provide it with nitrogen and other useful chemicals.

 Another is the fact that they have the ability to clean up pollution by hydrocarbons like petrol and oil which is quite incredible.